 Note: We do not train service dogs, they require specialized programs for task training.
 We believe in the team at Atlas Assitance Dogs and gladly recommend their program (www.atlasdog.org)

 Dogs that have physical limitations often just need a little help learning to communicate, and then they blossom!
 We can help you with a customized plan to address the particular challenges you are facing

-The primary purpose of class is to set your dog up to practice giving you attention, even when distracted by other dogs, people, and stuff going on around them.
+The primary purpose of the class is to set your dog up to practice giving you attention, even when distracted by other dogs, people, and stuff going on around them.
 Your instructor will help you learn the skills to accomplish that.
-If you are not confident in handling your dog, or your dog demonstrates fearful, or aggressive behaviors, please talk with us prior to committing class.
+If you are not confident in handling your dog, or your dog demonstrates fearful, or aggressive behaviors, please talk with us prior to committing to class.